 We’re going to see some teams, Phoenix, maybe Dallas, sign some guys who are buyouts to continue the tank.
 They’re over their real ability to help a contender but they still want to collect a paycheck (I’d lump Joe Johnson probably in this group).

 Oklahoma City has the unique opportunity to have a real position open to someone, like Allen or Johnson.
 The two could provide the right spark.
 Both are well liked guys in the locker room.
 There are others who could be available, like a Marco Belinelli.
 While Belinelli is a poor defender he can get hot from three.

 A real dark horse could be Brook Lopez.
 Steven Adams needs some relief when he goes to the bench.
 He’s making $22 million this season, he could be willing to take less to play on a playoff contending team.
 Plus, his ability to relieve Adams in key situations could prove beneficial for the Thunder.

 Oklahoma City isn’t going to wow you with this selection.
 They’re going to play it smart.
 They’re going to do what they do all the time, make sound decisions.
 They’ve done it in the past without you realizing it.
 You knew Derek Fisher and Caron Butler were buyouts but you really weren’t thinking that when the Thunder signed them.

 The Thunder aren’t done making moves, it may not be the move you want but something will happen.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!